 Full Moon Party the next night is just as you might imagine.
 Beaches crawling with tourists in neon shorts (shirts absent) with large buckets of alcohol sloshing everywhere and booming bonfires every few hundred metres.
 I’m pretty sure it’s actually metho in the buckets, and a lot of people seem quite unwell (myself included).

 I can’t say it’s the highlight of my time in Thailand.
 To be honest, it’s probably the lowest point.
 I know a lot of hype surrounds this festival, but it’s such a backpacker gimmick.
-I’ve become a horrible snob as of late; I hate when I’m overseas yet surrounded by exclusively backpackers, I hate when those backpackers act like college frat boys, and I hate when travel gets turned into an excuse to get fucked up 24/7 and just behave like 16 year olds at our first party.
+I’ve become a horrible snob as of late; I hate when I’m overseas yet surrounded by exclusively backpackers, I hate when those backpackers act like college frat boys, and I hate when travel gets turned into an excuse to get fucked up 24/7 and just behave like 16 year olds at their first party.
 I love a good night out as much as the next person (ok, more), but I can’t stand the kind of partying that went on at Full Moon.

 We are haunted for days by the resulting hangovers, but fortunately we have many more days poolside/beachside to recover, plus the exciting find of a Reggae Bar that sells joints for a few dollars and screens movies all day.
 Much more enjoyable.